Research LeadGraeme Woodward

 Qualifications & Memberships

 Signal processing expert with specialist skills in wireless communications- particularly multi-antenna and multi-user systems.
 Industry track record mapping algorithms to hardware and knowledge of future generation mobile wireless standards.
-10 years directing team research, including experience managing a lab of approximately 30 researchers across multi-disciplinary teams.
+15 years directing team research, including experience managing research teams with up to 30 members multi-disciplinary teams.
 Inventor on 11 patents.

-Application areas include critical communications, private wireless networks, UAV (drone) swarming, biosecurity (pest tracking/remote trap monitoring), connected and autonomous vehicles, vehicle automation within warehouses, indoor positioning.
+Application areas include critical communications, private wireless networks particularly for infrastructure (infrastructure resilience), UAV (drone) swarming, transport including connected and autonomous vehicles, environmental monitoring, biosecurity (pest tracking/remote trap monitoring), wireless positioning & tracking, vehicle automation within warehouses to support logistics.

 - Lavrenko A., Cavers JK. and Woodward GK.
 (2022) Harmonic Radar With Adaptively Phase-Coherent Auxiliary Transmitters.
 IEEE Transactions on Signal Processing 70: 1788-1802. http://dx.doi.org/10.1109/TSP.2022.3164183.